This is the first in a three-part series that introduces Python to beginners.

 When you open IDLE the shell window is the first thing to pop up.

-The first lines in the shell show you what version of Python you’re running, which in my case is version 3.7.0
+The first lines in the shell show you what version of Python you’re running, which at the time of writing in my case is version 3.7.0

 Want to give it a spin?